 Calculating economic damages involves obtaining copies of your medical bills, evidence of past income, and invoices or other proof of expenses related to the accident.
 In the case of future expenses, our lawyers use experts to calculate the monetary cost you will suffer due to your injuries from the accident.

 Non-Economic Damages in a Personal Injury Case

 Non-economic damages are often referred to as “pain and suffering.”
-This refers to the physical pain, emotional suffering, and mental anguish you experience due to the accident and the injuries you suffered in the accident.
-Other types of damages included in “pain and suffering” are:
+They refer to the physical pain, emotional suffering, and mental anguish you experience due to the accident and the injuries you suffered in the accident.
+Below are some of the other losses that could be accounted for with pain and suffering damages:

 - Permanent disability

 - Loss of enjoyment of life

 - Loss of companionship, support, and love (in the case of death)